ibm-messaging/mq-jms-spring/README.md

 **Note** This repository and the corresponding Maven Central artifacts requires Spring Boot 3.
 Maven Central continues to provide older versions that work with Spring Boot 2.

+## Testcontainers
+For testing Spring Boot applications, you may need to provision a queue manager as part of the process.
+This can be done by using the Testcontainers framework.
+For more information about the MQ package, see [here](README_TESTCONTAINERS.md).
+Also look at the `samples/s5` directory for a demonstration.

 ## Design Approach

 The approach taken here is to follow the model for JMS applications shown in the [Spring Getting Started Guide for JMS](https://spring.io/guides/gs/messaging-jms/).
 That in turn is based on using the [JmsTemplate Framework](https://docs.spring.io/spring/docs/current/spring-framework-reference/integration.html#jms-jmstemplate)

 Some simple example programs using Spring Boot and JMS interfaces can be found in the samples directory.
 The RUNME.sh program in each subdirectory compiles and executes it.
-The application.properties files in that tree may need modification for your environment.
+The _application.properties_ or _application.yml_ files in that tree may need modification for your environment.

 Essentially what gets configured from this package are a ConnectionFactory which Spring's JmsTemplate implementation exploits to provide a simpler interface, and a MessageListener.